Hwongkai/AndroidAssignment2/README.md

 See Core Code in
 #app/src/main/
-The 1st is java code
-The 2nd is xml file.
+The 1st is java code and the 2nd is xml file.
 Hope u enjoy it.